 On Friday 12 August 2016 we advertised a proposal to introduce a Local Bus Priority Traffic Order for Coppergate.
 The proposal was confirmed on 2 December 2016 and the new restrictions came into force on 9 January 2017.

-Members of the Executive Committee agreed the proposed changes and the reintroduction of enforcement by automatic number plate recognition cameras (ANPR) on 30 June 2016.
-For further details, see the agenda, decisions and minutes from the meeting (item 10).
+Members of the Executive Committee agreed the proposed changes and the reintroduction of enforcement by automatic number plate recognition cameras (ANPR) in June 2016.

-The Executive Committee considered representations to the proposal on 13 October 2016 and decided to proceed to implementation.
-For further details, see the agenda, decisions and minutes from the meeting (Item 60).
+The Executive Committee then considered representations to the proposal in October 2016 and decided to proceed to implementation.

 The Executive Member for Transport and Planning, Councillor Ian Gillies commented: